darqtom/task-app/README.md

 # task-app
-Task management app build to learn the basics of creating a rest api in nodeJS
+Task management app build to learn the basics of creating a rest api in Node.js